james2m/seedbank/README.md

 Seedbank
 ========

-Seedbank allows you to structure your Rails seed data instead of having it all dumped into one large file.
+Seedbank allows you to structure your apps seed data instead of having it all dumped into one large file.
 I find my seed data tended to fall into two categories:

 1. Stuff that the entire application requires.
 2. Stuff to populate my development and staging environments.